Marlborough College: The Blackett Observatory

-In 1997 a restoration effort was started which was finished in 2002 when the telescope was reopened for use.
-It is currently used to teach astronomy and is also open to local astronomers from outside the college.

-Sports facilities
+Sports history and facilities

 A fully operational army-only CCF detachment operates at the college under the supervision of a resident SSI (school staff instructor).
 Weekly parades take place at the parade ground adjacent to the armoury, with occasional off-campus activities, such as range-days or overnight exercises.

 Next to the CCF parade ground is a six-lane .22 rifle range.
 Rifle shooting has had a long history at the college, with teams representing the school since 1862.
+By the 1890s, the "difficulty" of finding a replacement sport during the Easter term led to hockey matches being regularly played against Clifton College, with the sport consequently becoming popular with other public schools and sporting communities.